An example of a simple double Lie algebra: Infinite-dimensional double Lie algebras

 {\bf Theorem~2}.
-Let $V$~be a countable-dimensional vector space with a~double bracket $\dbl \cdot,\cdot \dbr$ determined by a linear map $R\in \End{}^\prime(V)$ by~\eqref{Bracket_via_RBInf}.
+Let $V$~be a countable-dimensional vector space with a fixed linear basis $u_i$ and with a~double bracket $\dbl \cdot,\cdot \dbr$ determined by a linear map $R\in \End_f(V)$ by~\eqref{Bracket_via_RBInf}.
 Then $V$ is a double Lie algebra if and only if $R$ is a~skew-symmetric RB-operator of weight~0 from~$I$ to $\End_f(V)$.